Guide

 How to create an SRT file

-1. Write one by hand in any text editor.
-Follow the format above: sequence number, timestamp line, subtitle text, blank line.
-Save with the .srt extension.
+In any text editor.
+Follow the format above, save with the .srt extension.

-3. Generate from audio using speech-to-text tools like Whisper, Descript, or YouTube auto-captions.
-These create SRT files automatically from your video audio.
+Whisper, Descript, or YouTube auto-captions create SRT from your video audio.

 Frequently asked questions